The home of Gaelic worship in Glasgow, Scotland

 the Church of Scotland since 1770, has maintained a theologically moderate Christian witness in the city, both in Gaelic and in English.

-We warmly welcome you to our services and trust that you will
+We warmly welcome you to our website and invite you to explore its pages.

 who are unwell